-344 6.
-INTEGRATION OF QUALITY RISK MANAGEMENT INTO INDUSTRY AND 345 REGULATORY OPERATIONS
+6. INTEGRATION OF QUALITY RISK MANAGEMENT INTO INDUSTRY AND REGULATORY OPERATIONS requirements.

-Quality risk management is a process that supports science-based and practical decisions when integrated into quality systems (see Annex II).
-As outlined in the introduction, appropriate use of quality risk management does not obviate industry's obligation to comply with regulatory requirements.
 However, effective quality risk management can facilitate better and more informed decisions, can provide regulators with greater assurance of a company's ability to deal with potential risks, and might affect the extent and level of direct regulatory oversight.
 In addition, quality risk management can facilitate better use of resources by all parties.